what is cornerstone content

 Used correctly, cornerstone content can make your site more focused, more SEO friendly, more user friendly, all of which will lead to better SERPs rankings, leads, and sales.

+Not used, or not used correctly, can have the inverse effect essentially keeping your blog’s performance lower than what it could be.
 In this article, I’m going to break down what exactly a cornerstone piece is and how to use it effectively to grow your website’s traffic and increase your brand awareness online.

 So, if you like learning strategies to grow your brand and website… stick around!